top of page

 If everything is in place, a discharge can be within a few hours.
 Or it can take weeks - this will depend on the needs of the aftercare.

 Every hospital will have a different discharge policy.
-We should be able to get a copy of the hospital’s policy from them, or from their Patient advice and liaison service (PALS).
+We should be able to get a copy of the hospital’s policy from them, or from the hospital's Patient advice and liaison service (PALS).
+We can find our nearest PALS here.

 In Scotland, we can get the hospital’s policy from the Patient Advice and Support Service (PASS).